Help us improve your experience.

 <commit-check/>

-Empty element included when a commit check is performed
+Empty element included when the script executes during a commit check operation

 <commit-comment>